ywchen814/ywchen814.github.io/_pages/about.md

 Hi there! 👋

-Yu-Wei Chen, a data scientist pursuing a Master's in Statistics at UChicago, has developed a strong foundation in statistical analysis, predictive modeling, and programming skills in ``Python``, ``R``, and ``SQL``.
+I'm Yu-Wei Chen, an experienced data scientist proficient in data analysis, visualization, machine learning, and programming languages including `Python`, `R`, and `SQL`.
+I'm dedicated to delivering data-driven solutions and actionable insights, with a strong passion for enhancing customer experiences and positively impacting lives.

+My educational background includes a B.S. in statistics and management information systems from a reputable business school in Taiwan, followed by a M.S. in Statistics from the University of Chicago.
+My business background has provided me with a strategic mindset and the ability to frame problems in a business context.
+Alongside my quantitative skills, I have developed a strong problem-solving ability that can help me tackle complex business challenges.

-Applying his expertise across industries like insurance, finance, and technology startups, Yu-Wei has made a positive impact by optimizing marketing strategies, improving customer experiences, and driving business growth.
-Whether through building predictive models, conducting data analysis and visualization, or performing A/B testing, he consistently delivers actionable insights that contribute to the success of the company.
+Throughout my career, I've applied this expertise across industries including insurance, finance, and technology startups.
+This has led to notable achievements in optimizing marketing strategies, improving customer experiences, and driving business growth.
+Whether it's building predictive models, conducting comprehensive data analysis and visualization, or deploying tailored machine learning models, I consistently deliver actionable insights that significantly contribute to company success.

+I enjoy connecting with others, sharing insights, and learning from each other.
+If you'd like to get to know me better, feel free to send a LinkedIn request or email. 😊